 Car repairs can cost a lot of money.
 You can request compensation for vehicle repair costs and diminished value after a crash caused by someone else's negligence.
 If appropriate, property damages should be a part of any car accident claims you file.

-A Florida Car Accident Lawyer Can Help Recover Compensation for Your Pain and Suffering
+A Florida Car Accident Lawyer Can Also Help Recover Compensation Pain and Suffering and Other Intangible Losses

 To receive compensation in Florida for your losses that exceed your PIP coverage, you must bring a personal injury claim against the negligent party's insurance company.
 Your attorney will divide your damages into economic damages (like medical bills, lost wages, etc.) and non-economic damages (like physical pain and emotional suffering, loss of quality of life, etc.).

 In a Florida car accident claim, you can request compensation for out-of-pocket losses like medical bills and future wages.
-These are easily calculated by adding up the bills and doing some simple math for the lost wages.
+These are easily calculated by adding up the bills and doing some calculations for the lost wages and future losses.

 However, crash victims can also suffer other damages during a car accident.
 You may have the right to seek more subjective losses, including the value of the physical pain you experienced and the emotional or mental suffering the crash caused.
 Pain and suffering are difficult to define and even more challenging to prove in court.